MOSES * EGYPT * SPAETH

 The Eternal Question

-The fact that Cosmos, the huge space with stars and planets and the sun, our eternal vigorous source, is of so decisive importance for each of us as individuals, irrespective of our different ways of living, - is being valid also if we live in places where the sky can rarely be seen, and even whether we are conscious at all of the existence of these circumstances.
-These celestial conditions have become so natural to us that they are often receding into the background now for the benefit of things of more relevance usually occupying our attention.
+The fact that the cosmos, the huge space with stars and planets and the sun, our eternal vigorous source, is of so decisive importance for each of us as individuals, irrespective of our different ways of living, remains all valid also if we live in places where the sky can rarely be seen, and even whether we are conscious at all of the existence of these conditions.
+These celestial circumstances have become so much a matter of course to us that they are often receding into the background now in favour of more immediate things that usually are occupying our attention.

 "Thou shalt love thy neighbour as thyself" - the biblical Commandment so well known, is by many people related to the learning of Jesus.
 But Jesus was quoting Moses! (from Leviticus 19;18).
 This very commandment has been considerably influential through times.
 So, who was this Moses, who lived almost 1,500 years prior to Jesus?